 - Degrees shall be conferred at a Congregation of the University to be held for that purpose at such time and place as may be determined by the Senate provided that a Congregation shall be held at least once a year.
 Degrees shall be conferred by the Chancellor, or in the absence of the Chancellor by one of the Pro-Chancellors, the President and Vice-Chancellor, a Vice-President or a Pro Vice-Chancellor. - 2.
-Except in the case of candidates in the affiliated institutions and of candidates for Honorary Degrees, candidates shall be presented at Congregations by the Dean of the Faculty (or Director of Research Centre) concerned, provided always that in the event of illness or other unavoidable absence the President and Vice-Chancellor shall appoint another member of the Faculty to make the presentation.
-Candidates in the affiliated institutions shall be presented at Congregations by a person appointed for the purpose by the President and Vice-Chancellor.
+Except in the case of candidates in the affiliated institutions and of candidates for Honorary Degrees, candidates shall be presented at Congregations by the Dean of the Faculty (or Director of Research Centre or Head of School) concerned, provided always that in the event of illness or other unavoidable absence the President and Vice-Chancellor shall appoint another member of the Faculty to make the presentation.
+Candidates in the affiliated institutions shall